 Assess your risk for dental disease

-Overall oral health risk is a combination of genetics, personal habits and diet.
-Because past history of oral disease is also a key factor in risk for future dental health issues, you can ask yourself two questions to get a simplified prediction of your risk:
+Oral health risk is a combination of genetics, personal habits and diet.
+Since past history of oral disease is also a factor in risk for future dental health issues, you can ask yourself two questions to get a simplified prediction of your risk:

 - Have I had a cavity filled in the past 3 years?